 “and My people who are called by My name humble themselves and pray and seek My face and turn from their wicked ways, then I will hear from heaven, will forgive their sin and will heal their land,” (2 Chronicles 7:14).

-“to open their eyes so that they may turn from darkness to light and from the dominion of Satan to God, that they may receive forgiveness of sins and an inheritance among those who have been sanctified by faith in Me,” (Acts 26:18).
+“But get up and stand on your feet; for this purpose I have appeared to you, to appoint you a minister and a witness not only to the things which you have seen, but also to the things in which I will appear to you; 17 rescuing you from the Jewish people and from the Gentiles, to whom I am sending you, 18 to open their eyes so that they may turn from darkness to light and from the dominion of Satan to God, that they may receive forgiveness of sins and an inheritance among those who have been sanctified by faith in Me,” (Acts 26:16-18).

-And let us pray that we would grow to become like Ezra, to teach others the message of the precious lovingkindness of God, Who draws us to the Light of the World, His Son, that He might Enlighten Our Eyes.
+Let us pray that the Lord would use us to share with others the message of the precious lovingkindness of our God, Who draws us to the Light of the World, His Son, that He might Enlighten Our Eyes.

 How precious is Your lovingkindness, O God!